CyberCRI/RedMetrics/README.md

 ### Deploying

-To deploy, simply create a packaged JAR file that contains all the dependencies, upload it onto your server.
+To deploy, simply create a packaged JAR file that contains all the dependencies, and upload it onto your server.

+In the command line, use `mvn package` (or `mvn package -Dmaven.test.skip=true` to skip the unit tests).
+The packaged JAR is in the `target` directory, called `redmetrics-0.1-jar-with-dependencies.jar`.

 ### Configuration